Jacqueline Hen

 Art Center College of Design Pasadena, Los Angeles

-Into The Light, La Grande Halle de la Villette, Paris, F (GS)
+Into The Light, La Grande Halle de la Villette, Paris, France (GS)

 Rauschen, Galerie 3AP, Düsseldorf, (GS)